alex9849/CocktailPi/README.md

 User: Admin
 Password: 123456

+# Call to action
+Developing the software for this cocktail machine took a lot of time, and I still have features in mind that I want to implement.
+The cocktail maker software doesn’t send any data to me or other third parties, so I don’t get any feedback when someone is using the software.
+If you like the project, please consider giving it a „star“ on GitHub so that I can see that people are using it.
+Alternatively, I would also appreciate donations.
+The latter can be done here: https://github.com/sponsors/alex9849

 # Build the hardware

 You can find a more detailed instruction with an example list of building parts on my website: https://alexander.liggesmeyer.net/portfolio/cocktailmaker/#build-the-hardware